PedroBern/django-graphql-auth/docs/quickstart.md

 ```

 !!! info ""
-    You can customize the mutations to match your custom user model fields, see the [settings](/settings/#dynamic-fields).
+    You can customize the mutations to match your custom user model fields, see the [dynamic-fields settings](settings.md).

 ---